 - Sells everyday products

-- Sells habit-forming, addictive products (e.g. cigarettes, alcohol, chocolate, digital addiction, etc)
+- Sells habit-forming, addictive products (e.g., cigarettes, alcohol, chocolate, digital addiction, etc)

 I agree that owning a high-quality business that generates consistent cash flow and can pass the rising cost to consumers by raising prices is a brilliant strategy for preserving your buying power and growing your wealth.

-That’s how Warren Buffet grows his wealth.
+That’s how Warren Buffett grows his wealth.

 The key is to identify these high-quality businesses and hold onto them for the long term.